aiEverything/aiEverythingYoutube/README.md

 # aiEverythingYoutube
-all youtube codes and files
+all youtube codes and files are in this repository